carlinmack/afp/src/hugo/content/entries/Rewriting_Z.md

     "topics": [
         "Logic-Rewriting"
     ],
     "abstract": "\nWe formalize the Z property introduced by Dehornoy and van Oostrom.\nFirst we show that for any abstract rewrite system, Z implies\nconfluence.
-Then we give two examples of proofs using Z: confluence of\nlambda-calculus with respect to beta-reduction and confluence of\ncombinatory logic."
+Then we give two examples of proofs using Z: confluence of\nlambda-calculus with respect to beta-reduction and confluence of\ncombinatory logic.", "licence": "BSD"
 }